guanlin-xie/guanlin-xie.github.io/_posts/2024-05-07-generative-ai-research.md

 # Add a table of contents to your post.
 #   - make sure that TOC names match the actual section names
 #     for hyperlinks within the post to work correctly.
-#   - please use this format rather than manually creating a markdown table of contents.
+#   - please use this format rather than manually creating a markdown table of contents
-toc:
 toc:
   - name: Introduction
   - name: Theoretical Foundations